TanuMalik/GDClient/README.rst

 The client requires a goauth token to authenticate.

 For time being:
-mkdir .gdclient
+mkdir ~/.gdclient
-copy config.ini to .gdclient
+copy config.ini to ~/.gdclient